Last updated on June 18th, 2021 at 06:13 pmJump to Recipe

 - Store: The best way to store them is in an airtight container.
 Simply, transfer the ribs to an airtight container and store in the fridge for up to 4 days.

-- Freeze: Use a freezer proof container and free for up to 6 months.
+- Freeze: Use a freezer-proof container and free for up to 6 months.

 - Make sure you brown/sear the short ribs, don’t skip this step in an attempt to save time.
 It will make a huge difference in taste!

 - Also, sear them in batches, you should have one layer of ribs in the pot at a time.
-I like to sear them on all the sides after that remove them to a plate and cover with foil to keep them warm.
+I like to sear them on all the sides after that remove them to a plate and cover them with foil to keep them warm.

 - You can also make this recipe with beer instead of red wine.
+Another secret ingredient you can use is bourbon whiskey!
+It works perfectly in this recipe, and it will give a deep flavor to the meat.

 - In addition, if you would rather skip the alcohol, you can use unsweetened apple juice or even cranberry juice!
 To avoid to have overly sweet ribs, you can use half juice and half beef broth!